 Activities and impact to date

-For the last 5 years we have been working with Oxleas NHS Foundation Trust to offer our Interactive Music-Making learning programme for Early Years Practitioners.
+Since 2010, we have been working with Oxleas NHS Foundation Trust to offer our Interactive Music-Making learning programme for Early Years Practitioners.
 The course aims to make music-making a more integral part of all children's early development opportunities and to promote skills associated with developing social communication.
-To date 34 early years practitioners have trained as Interactive Music-Makers, working in 28 care settings.
-Their music programmes stand to benefit more than 1,500 children.
+To date, 51 Early Years practitioners have trained as Interactive Music-Makers, working in 31 care settings.
+Their music programmes stand to benefit more than 20,000 children.
 To find out more about Interactive Music-Making, how to train and where it is available, please visit the Interactive Music-Making website.

-This work has been well-received by the international music therapy profession, and is currently being written up for publication.
-It has also been recognised by the judging panel of the Advancing Healthcare Awards, for which it was shortlisted in 2012 and 2013.
-Interactive Music-Making was also acknowledged within the UCL Institute for Health Equity’s report Working for Health Equity: The Role of Health Professionals.
+This work has been well-received by the music therapy profession, and is currently being written up for publication.
+It has also been recognised by the judging panel of the Advancing Healthcare Awards, for which it was shortlisted in 2012 and 2013 and acknowledged within the UCL Institute for Health Equity’s report Working for Health Equity: The Role of Health Professionals.